-This is roughly the era when the ads of 1849 and 1850 issued I discussed in my post, close enough.
+This is roughly the era when the ads of 1849 and 1850 came out that I discussed yesterday.

-As I said in one of my comments to the post, I probably shouldn’t have presumed what Bass and Allsopp were exporting without checking.
-This Lancet, which I’ve seen in recent years (and there are other Lancet analyses of beer including pale and bitter ales), is useful because it focuses on stars of the India Pale Ale market.
-By then, the Bow Brewery was much reduced in influence, it came under different ownership again about the time this Lancet issued (as Smith Garrett), and was absorbed by a large brewer finally and disappeared.
+As I wrote in a comment to the post, I shouldn’t have presumed what Bass and Allsopp were exporting without checking.
+The Lancet piece (and other Lancet analyses of beer including pale and bitter ales) is useful because it focuses on stars of the India Pale Ale market.
+By then, the Bow Brewery of London was much reduced in influence.
+It came under different ownership about the time this Lancet article appeared, as Smith Garrett, and was absorbed finally by a large brewer and disappeared.

-The beers in question were exhibits at a grand exhibition, which made it easy for the Lancet to secure samples perhaps especially as some draft beer was analysed.
-The Bass numbers do tally with my recollection of Victorian Bass Pale Ale generally as a 7% abv beer.
-The numbers given which appear to me to be by weight, are for Bass, 5.31-5.59 (different samples) which equates to 6.7-7.03 abv.
-Today Bass Ale as available on draft in Toronto is 4% abv.
-I believe the American-made version (both are licensed) is 5% abv.
+The beers reviewed were exhibits at a grand exhibition.
+This made it easy for the Lancet to secure samples, especially perhaps as some draft beer was analysed.
+The Bass numbers do tally with my recollection of Victorian Bass Pale Ale as generally a 7% abv beer.
+The numbers given for Bass, which appear to be by weight, are 5.31-5.59 (different samples).
+This equates to 6.7-7.03 abv.
+Today, Bass Ale as available on draft in Toronto is 4% abv.
+I believe the American-made version (both are licensed production) is 5% abv.
 Bass was strong then, by that comparison.

 It was not strong compared to the next group though, an admittedly small sample, but still.

-The single pale ale by Salt was 7.76 abw, or 9.8 abv.
+The single pale ale of Salt was 7.76 abw, or 9.8 abv.
 The Lancet called it “very strong”.
-In my view, there is some reason to analogize this language to that of “rather heavy” and “prodigious strength” that I discussed yesterday in relation to Hodgson Pale Ale.
+In my view, there is some reason to analogize this language to “rather heavy” and “prodigious strength” that I discussed yesterday in relation to Hodgson Pale Ale.
 But even if you knock a point off to be conservative, a 9% abv Hodgson Pale Ale was pretty strong stuff.
-That was stronger than double stout was generally in the 1800s although possibly similar to strong stout in the 1700s (except for the “Russian” and Imperial types).
+That was stronger than double stout was generally in the 1800s.

 Allsopp’s range came in at 6.15-8.46 abw, or 7.70-10.71 by volume.